Charles Morris Anderson: Recognition

-The Washington State Chapter of American Society of Landscape Architects inducted Anderson into the Council of Fellows in 2006.
+The Washington State Chapter of the American Society of Landscape Architects inducted Anderson into the Council of Fellows in 2006.

 Emo Urbanism (Big Nature)

 Anderson has defined his emerging design theory as “Emo Urbanism.”
 It is differentiated from other conceptual processes with a focus on art, culture, ecology, and the fourth dimension.
 He emphasizes authentic landscape—habitat and complete ecosystems—within an ordered human environment.
 His work on the Olympic Sculpture Park in Seattle, WA is an example of this with its paradigm shift in nature/human interaction.
 Anderson's stroke introduced entropic organization along Seattle's Elliott Bay.
 His intervention created a native ecosystem responsive to flora, fauna, and the hard lines of existing infrastructure.
 Anderson made vital the natural processes that sustain a dynamic, human centered world.

 The quality produced through Emo Urbanism is paramount to the tangible connection of person to place.
 Anderson has described this connection as the “thinness.”
 It is the simultaneous perception and implicit understanding of the past, present, and future.
 Excellent design will achieve this in a manner that is simple, immediate, and direct.
 Anderson believes that its traditional counterpart, “context,” is often just a justification to make a designer's brand fit the site.
-Within Emo Urbanism, the brand is created from the thinness.
+Within Emo Urbanism, the brand is created from thinness.
 The result can embrace or contrast the physical manifestation of place, but it must always produce a unique fingerprint.

-Current urbanism is pushing park space and outdoor amenity space to the rooftops in most densely developed cities.
+Current urbanism is pushing park space and outdoor amenity space to the rooftops in the most densely developed cities.
 Big Nature is the principal approach to a project that carries sustainable, indigenous focused landscapes to the rooftops in cities.
-Not as a purist notion but instead as a counterpoint to the contemporary view of urban landscape.
-With these landscape will come the creatures that identify these landscapes as home.
+Not as a purist notion but instead as a counterpoint to the contemporary view of the urban landscape.
+With this landscape will come the creatures that identify these landscapes as home.

 The critical theory of Emo Urbanism was the basis for a seminar of the same name at the Arizona State University in 2012 and 2013.